Nithish1209/Nithish1209/README.md

-- 👋 Hi, I’m @Nithish1209
+- 👋 Hi, I’m @Nithish Jaligapu
 - 👀 I’m interested in  full stack
 - 🌱 I’m currently learning  React Js
 - 💞️ I’m looking to collaborate on  ....
 - 📫 How to reach me ...